Theresa May in trouble over Trump state visit invite

 The demonstration was part of a fierce backlash in the UK to the announcement last week by Prime Minister Theresa May that US President Donald Trump had accepted an invitation conveyed from the Queen for a state visit later this year.

-The number of signatories on a petition calling for Trump's state visit to be cancelled has soared past 1.6 million.
+The number of signatories on a petition calling for Trump's state visit to be cancelled has soared past 1.6 million -- and the issue will now be debated in Parliament.
 Among those to have signed it are Jeremy Corbyn, leader of the opposition Labour party, and Ruth Davidson, the leader of May's Conservative party in Scotland.

 Anger has intensified over Trump's decision to impose a 90-day ban on travellers from seven Muslim-majority nations and to restrict refugee arrivals -- enacted in an executive order signed hours after May left the White House.